webzakimbo/bcome-kontrol/README.md

-## Welcome to Bcome
+## Welcome to Bcome, the DevOps Control Panel Framework

-Bcome is an orchestration framework for Rubyists.

-Please see the documentation here: <a target="_blank" href="https://bcome-kontrol.readthedocs.io/en/latest/">https://bcome-kontrol.readthedocs.io/en/latest/</a>
+This repository has now moved to https://github.com/webzakimbo/bcome